pokt-network/pocket/ibc/docs/ics24.md

 ### IBC Messages

+Hosts maintain uncommitted changes in a local ephemeral IBC store while messages propagate through the mempool.

-As the hosts make changes to this IBC store locally (creating light clients, opening connections, and sending packets for example); these changes must be propagated throughout the network to ensure the IBC state tree is consistent across all nodes.
-This is achieved by the new `IbcMessage` type defined in [ibc/types/proto/messages.proto](../types/proto/messages.proto).
+These messages enable a variety of IBC related state changes such as creating light clients, opening connections, sending packets, etc...
+This is enabled by propagating `IbcMessage` types defined in [ibc/types/proto/messages.proto](../types/proto/messages.proto).
 This type acts as an enum representing two possible state transition events:

 - `UpdateIbcStore`: Updating the store with a key-value pair; adding a new or updating an existing element
 - `PruneIbcStore`: Pruning the store via its key; removal of an existing element